 20 One Man, One Woman - Overlapping faces.
 Frida looks great!

 21 The Name Of The Game - Swedish parcheesi.
 Who won?
 The alternate is in The Movie.
-That ABBA made 2 clips of several songs is evidence of their strength.
+That ABBA made 2 clips of several songs during this period is evidence of their strength.

 22 Thank You For The Music - Agnetha in her rabbit outfit.
-Tongue, eye and hand movements.
+Tongue, eye & hand movements.
 The girl with the golden hair!

 23 Summer Night City - The girls stroll through images of night.
 They sing back to back.
 Dawn appears, and they crawl home.
 Frida is disgusted with Benny as we glimpse the Royal Palace and City Hall.